SIGTechnologies/sigtech-python/README.md

 # Retrieve the strategy history
 print(es_future.history())
 ```
+## Next steps

-To learn more about the parameters used in the above strategy and how you can tailor them for you own use, please refer to [API Reference - Rolling futures strategy](https://learn.sigtech.com/reference/api_post_strategy_rolling_futures_strategies_futures_rolling_post-1.).
+- To learn more about the parameters used in the above strategy and how you can tailor them for you own use, please refer to [API Reference - Rolling futures strategy](https://learn.sigtech.com/reference/api_post_strategy_rolling_futures_strategies_futures_rolling_post-1.).

-To see how our Python SDK can help you quickly create and backtest more complex, real-world trading strategies, read the detailed walkthroughs in the [Examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) folder.
+- To see how our Python SDK can help you quickly create and backtest more complex, real-world trading strategies, read the detailed walkthroughs in the [Examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) folder.
+- To learn how to secure your API key and save it as an environment variable.
+See our instructions [here](https://learn.sigtech.com/docs/auth).

 >**Tip!**\
 >If you require more low level access to the API, our SDK also offers a **Client based** method of interaction.
 See [Client based interaction](https://github.com/SIGTechnologies/sigtech-python/blob/master/client_based_interaction.md) for more information.